anthony-mills/s3-video/readme.txt

 Added support for wider range of video MIME types on video upload Fixed missing notices on file deletion
-Autoplay and autobuffer settings now also affect flash direct embed code
+Autoplay and autobuffer settings now also affect flash direct embed code Added the readonly attribute to input fields display video embed code to avoid text accidentally being type in with the code

 = 0.94 =
 Fix for missing files from Wordpress plugin repository